health information Archives - IST Clinic

 How does testing for COVID-19 work?

 Testing for COVID-19 will only be done in discussion with one of the IST Medical Doctors and with the agreement of the patient.
-The IST Clinic collaborates with the Ministry of Health (MoH) to provide testing services.
-When requested, a mobile testing team from the MoH visits the Clinic to administer the test.
-The test is a swab of the throat and nose.
+The IST Clinic has been officially recognized by the Ministry of Health (MoH) as a testing facility.
+Testing can, therefore, be done safely at the IST Clinic’s COVID-19 facility.
+IST Clinic staff will administer the test, which is a swab of the throat and nose.
+Samples will then be sent to a Government laboratory for analysis.
 Results typically take 24 hours.
 The Clinic will also administer blood tests to check for other possible infections, such as malaria, that require medical care.
-If you are positive for COVID-19, depending on your symptoms, you may be advised to self-isolate at home, treated at the IST Clinic, or referred to Aga Khan hospital.
+Testing can only be done by prior appointment.

 If I am positive for COVID-19, what are my options for health care?

 It is important to remember that an estimated 80% of patients with COVID-19 do not develop symptoms that require urgent medical care.
 The Clinic staff will assess your risk of developing a serious infection, including underlying conditions, and can conduct lab tests to monitor if the infection is developing in a more serious way and to identify any complications.
 For patients with mild symptoms, we advise self-isolation at home for 14 days.
-The Clinic will monitor your progress through regular phone calls and follow-up visits if necessary.
-For patients with complications or co-infection with another disease (e.g. malaria), we will provide care in the Clinic’s special facility, including medical observation, providing an IV drip and treatment for co-infections.
+The IST Clinic will monitor your progress through regular phone calls and follow-up visits if necessary.
+For patients with complications or co-infection with another disease (e.g. malaria), we advise care in the IST Clinic’s special facility, including medical observation, providing an IV drip and treatment for co-infections if necessary.
 We will check the oxygen saturation levels of COVID-19 patients as that is a reliable indicator of the severity of illness.
 If oxygen saturation levels are too low, the patient will be given oxygen and monitored for improvement.
-If a patient requires longer than 1-2 days of medical observation and needs a constant oxygen supply, we will refer the patient to Aga Khan Hospital.
+If a patient requires longer than 1-2 days of medical observation and needs a constant oxygen supply, we will need to refer the patient to Aga Khan Hospital or another hospital.

 I have a fever.
 What should I do?